-Explain: Optional-Describe other measures: D. M EASURES TO KEEP PEOPLE AT LEAST SIX (6) FEET APART (check all that apply to the facility) Placing signs outside the store reminding people to be at least six (6) feet apart, including when in line.
+Explain: Optional-Describe other measures: D. M EASURES TO KEEP PEOPLE AT LEAST SIX (6) FEET APART (check all that apply to the facility) Disping signs outside the store reminding people to be at least six (6) feet apart, including when in Placing signs outside the store reminding people to be at least six (6) feet apart, including when in line.
 Placing tape or other markings at least six (6) feet apart in customer line areas inside the store and on sidewalks at public entrances with signs directing customers to use the markings to maintain distance.
 Explain how the business is preventing the public right-of-way and/or ADA accessibility on sidewalks, surrounding areas, and other businesses during pickups.
 This includes, but is not limited to, creating a system for people to stand in socially distanced line, indicators on the ground where people should stand, and any other crowd control measures (e.g. staff to assigned to crowd control).
 Separate order areas from delivery areas to prevent customers from gathering.
 All employees have been instructed to maintain at least six (6) feet distance from customers and from each other, except employees may momentarily come closer when necessary to accept payment, deliver goods or services, or as otherwise necessary.
 Deliver products to customers through curbside, doorside, or other outdoor pickup or delivery.
 Establish operating hours to better serve vulnerable populations.
 Optional-Describe other measures: E. M EASURES TO PREVENT UNNECESSARY CONTACT (check all that apply to the facility): Preventing people from sharing or serving food, including pot-lucks.
 Not permitting customers to bring their own bags, mugs, or other reusable items from home.
 Customers bringing their own reusable items that do not require handling by employees is permissible.
 Encourage customers with reusable bags to clean them frequently.
 Providing for contactless payment systems or, if not feasible, sanitizing payment systems regularly.
-Describe: Optional-Describe other measures: F. MI EASURES TO INCREASE SANITIZATION (check all that apply to the facility): 0 disinfecting all payment portals, pens, and styluses after each use Employee(s) - escribe other measures: Any addition al measures not included he should be attached re should be listed on separate pages to this document.
+Describe: Optional-Describe other measures: F. MI EASURES TO INCREASE SANITIZATION (check all that apply to the facility): gp disinfecting all payment portals, pens, and styluses after each use Employee(s) - escribe other measures: Any addition al measures not included he should be attached re should be listed on separate pages to this document.
 You may contact the folloguestions or comments Business Contact Name: Phone number: Date Last Revised: